 For years, I experienced pain at my sternum and knees.
 Sitting cross-legged and even sleeping was uncomfortable.
 Though I alleviated the pain by foam rolling daily, it would always come back.
 I felt tight, tense, and restricted all over my body.
-This was a new and frustrating experience for me, coming from an active past.
-Ironically, the pain was at its worst after I completed my 200-hr Yoga Teacher Training.
+This was a new and frustrating experience for me, coming from an athletic background.
+The pain even worsened after I completed my yoga teacher training.

 For once in years, I finally saw lasting results.
 By focusing on breathwork, mobility, and activation, the pain finally subsided.
 I learned about my own limitations and restrictions (tight psoas, limited hip internal rotation, lack of scapular mobility, etc.).
 Whether or not you experience the same, I encourage you to learn more about yours so that you can feel better and move better in yours.

-Now, I know what exercises to integrate into my practice to feel my best, and can do so while moving functionally.
-It’s liberating to know I have the tools to self-soothe.
-My hope is that it will help you too, however, I do recommend you seek a physical therapist or professional if it’s recurring pain.
+Now, I know what exercises to integrate into my practice to feel my best.
+My hope is to help you find that too—however, I do recommend seeking a physical therapist or professional if it’s recurring pain.

 What is Mobility?
 Why Implement it, Instead of Flexibility?

 Flexibility is a more passive range of motion that allows you to stretch without having resistance or tension, while mobility is taking the range of motion from flexibility and make it active.

 The basis of mobility is to help us find and understand the foundation of our bodies.
 How much range of motion do I have?
 Where am I restricted?
 To move safely, functionally, and effectively, you have to know your foundation before you load the body, workout, or do any type of physical activity.

 Mobility → Stability → Controlled mobility → Skill

 Breath: The Foundation